Junk Science (album)

 Junk Science is the first studio album by electronic music duo Deep Dish.
 The album reached number 37 in the United Kingdom.

+Critical reception

+The Independent wrote that Deep Dish "use live sax, keyboards and guitars, and pay painstaking attention to atmospherics, but the ideas always run out before the tunes do."

 Track listing

 All tracks by Dubfire and Sharam, except where noted.